sansan-sakura/A1-swedish-quiz/instructions.md

 - How are you dealing with the styling?
 CSS or Styled components?
 - What stretch goals are you aiming for?

+### The Questions Array

+You can find the `quiz` state setup in two different locations based on the state management approach:

+- For the `useContext` approach: `./src/context/QuizContext.js`
+- For the Zustand approach: `./src/stores/quizStore.js`

+In both setups, there's a `questions` array with a couple of placeholder objects for you to get started with.
+You should replace these questions with your own ones.

+You're free to restructure things if you want to, but it's recommended to stick with the current setup where each question has:

+- `id` - a unique identifier for the question.
+You can just keep incrementing numbers for these.
+- `questionText` - this is the text which is displayed to the user for this question.
+The example questions use a string of text, but you could turn this into an object if you wanted to include images or other data.
+- `options` - an array of possible answers to the question which your user will choose from.
+Again, in the placeholder questions, we've used strings, but you can switch them to objects if you want to add additional details such as image URLs.
+- `correctAnswerIndex` - the index of the item in the `options` array which is the correct answer.

+### State Management Actions

+Depending on your chosen state management approach, you'll interact with the quiz state differently:

+### `submitAnswer`

+Use this function when a user selects an answer to the question.
+You need to pass an object with a key `questionId` whose value is a valid question id (from the question objects) and an `answerIndex` which is the index of the answer they chose.

+- Show submitAnswer example for `useContext`

+  Given the following question, for example:

+  jsxCopy code

+  `{ id: 1, questionText: 'Who set the Olympic record for the 100m dash in 2012?', options: ['Usain Bolt', 'Justin Gatlin', 'Tyson Gay', 'Asafa Powell'], correctAnswerIndex: 0 }`

+  If the user clicks 'Asafa Powell' (index 3 in the options array), you'd use the context like this:

+  jsxCopy code

+  `const { submitAnswer } = useQuiz();
+submitAnswer(1, 3);`

+- Show submitAnswer example for Zustand

+  Using the same question, with Zustand:

+  jsxCopy code

+  `useQuizStore.getState().submitAnswer(1, 3);`

+### `goToNextQuestion`

+After the user clicks an answer and you show them if they were correct or not, you should show a button to continue to the next question.
+When they click that button, use this function.

+- Show goToNextQuestion example for `useContext`

+  jsxCopy code

+  `const { goToNextQuestion } = useQuiz();
+goToNextQuestion();`

+- Show goToNextQuestion example for Zustand

+  jsxCopy code

+  `useQuizStore.getState().goToNextQuestion();`

+### `restart`

+At the end of the quiz, if you want to start over, you can use this function.

+- Show restart example for `useContext`

+  jsxCopy code

+  `const { restart } = useQuiz();
+restart();`

+- Show restart example for Zustand

+  jsxCopy code

+  `useQuizStore.getState().restart();`

 ### Your page should be responsive:

 - showing 4 albums per row on desktop